What to know about Elijah McClain’s death and the cases against police and paramedics

 Following the protests over Floyd’s death Democratic Gov. Jared Polis directed the state attorney general to re-investigate the McClain case.
 A grand jury indicted the three officers and two paramedics in 2021.
 Dr. Stephen Cina, a forensic pathologist who performed McClain’s autopsy, said he changed his findings to pin the blame on the sedative ketamine in 2021 after looking at body camera footage.

-Woodyard was the first of three officers who approached McClain after a 17-year-old 911 caller said McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home on the night of Aug.
+Officer Nathan Woodyard, who was acquitted Monday, was the first of three officers who approached McClain.
+A 17-year-old 911 caller had said McClain, who was wearing earbuds and listening to music, seemed “sketchy” and was waving his arms as he walked home on the night of Aug.
 24, 2019.
-McClain was often cold and wore a runner’s mask and jacket despite the warm weather, prosecutors said in the indictment.
+McClain was often cold and wore a runner’s mask and jacket despite the warm weather.

-The encounter quickly escalated.
-Prosecutors say Woodyard put his hands on McClain within eight seconds of getting out of his patrol car without introducing himself.
-McClain, seemingly caught off guard, tried to keep walking.
+The encounter quickly escalated as McClain, seemingly caught off guard, tried to keep walking.
+When officer Randy Roedema said that McClain had reached for one of their guns, Woodyard put him in a neck hold, pressing against his carotid artery, which rendered him temporarily unconscious.

 The paramedics later injected McClain with an overdose of ketamine.
 He was pronounced dead three days later.

+Woodyard testified that he put McClain in the neck hold because he feared for his life after he heard McClain say, “I intend to take my power back” and another officer say, “He just grabbed your gun, dude.”

+Rosenblatt — who faced charges of manslaughter, criminally negligent homicide and assault — also was acquitted.
+His attorney pointed out at trial that Rosenblatt was not near McClain when Roedema and another officer held down McClain while paramedics administered the ketamine.

-Roedema was convicted earlier this month of the least serious charges he faced — negligent homicide and third-degree assault.
-He faces a sentence of anywhere from probation to prison time.
-Rosenblatt was acquitted.
+Roedema was the most senior of the three officers.
+He was convicted in October of negligent homicide and third-degree assault and faces a sentence of anywhere from probation to prison time.

+McClain’s mother, Sheneen McClain, left the courthouse Monday with a fist raised in the air.
+She declined to talk to reporters but later told KUSA-TV that she was disappointed but not surprised at Woodyard’s acquittal.

+“I don’t have faith in this system at all.
+Because it lets us down – not just people of color, it lets down everybody.
+They don’t do the right thing,” she said.

 WHAT DO THE FIRST TWO TRIALS MEAN FOR THE PARAMEDICS?